Sweet and sour: Chinese cuisine

 Sweet and sour dishes, sauces, and cooking methods have a long history in China.
-One of the earliest recordings of sweet and sour may come from Shaowei Yanshi Dan (燒尾宴食單), a menu of the food served in Tang dynasty (618–907) "Shaowei banquet" festivals written in 708.
+One of the earliest recordings of sweet and sour may come from Shaowei Yanshi Dan (燒尾宴食單 (Shaowei banquet menu)), a menu of the food served in Tang dynasty (618–907) written in 708.
 It included many sweet and sour adjacent dishes and recorded that they were invented by Chancellor Wei Juyuan under Emperor Zhongzong of Tang when he hosted the Emperor at his house.
 Some authors say that the original sweet and sour sauce (糖醋醬) came from the Chinese province of Henan, but the sauce in this area is a light vinegar and sugar mixture not resembling what most people, including the Chinese, would call sweet and sour.
 Many places in China use a sweet and sour sauce as a dipping sauce for fish and meat rather than in cooking, as is common in Westernized Chinese cuisine.